 - Supplier Questionnaire: due diligence process implemented with existing and new suppliers to ensure their compliance with SCCI’s Sustainable Supplier Charter.

 - Training and compliance programme: to raise awareness, continuously monitor and review the way in which each company and business of the SCCI Group interacts and engages with suppliers to ensure compliance with our programme to meet the objectives of the Modern Slavery Act.
-Future actions
+Future and ongoing actions

 - Programme of communication and training: to further raise awareness of Modern Slavery and Human Trafficking; the actions we can all take to ensure the promotion of and adherence to ethical working practices in all our business relationships.